OliverKillane/derive-C/README.md

 ### Derive Macros
 Using a similar pattern to [xmacros](https://en.wikipedia.org/wiki/X_macro) we can derive equality, and structs (debug is more complex so not done yet).

+## TODO
+ - Add more tests
+ - Add regression benchmarks
+ - CBMC verification for basic insert/amend/delete flow on hashmap.
+ - infer on examples?